allan-tulane/sp24-recitation-04-dishaamin4/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+This program iterates through the docs list of strings in sequential order.
+Since the program is running sequentially in a for loop, it is dependent on the previous iterations to produce the correct output which prevents parallelization.
+Elements in docs are not being reduced down to their raw tuples like in the reduce function so parallel comparisons aren't easily possible.

 ## Part 2: Sentiment analysis